learn-the-web/topics/forms-cheat-sheet.md

           - 'Style a `number` or `range` when the selected value is outside the `min` and `max`.'
       - name: '`:indeterminate`'
         details:
-          - 'Style a checkbox when its set to an undetermined state by Javascript.'
+          - 'Style a checkbox when its set to an undetermined state by JavaScript.'

   - title: 'Examples'
     items: